MicrosoftDocs/sql-docs/docs/reporting-services/work-with-shared-datasets-web-portal.md

 ![Screenshot of the Edit Company Sales dialog box showing the Create Cache Refresh Plan option.](../reporting-services/media/ssrsdataset-caching4.png)

 > [!NOTE]
-> SQL Server Agent needs to be running to create a cache refresh plan.
+> - SQL Server Agent needs to be running to create a cache refresh plan.
+> - If you create a KPI based on a shared dataset, the dataset has to have a cache refresh plan.
+Otherwise, it won't update.
+>

 You can then **Edit** or **Delete** plans that are listed.
 The **New From Existing** option is enabled when one, and only one, cache refresh plan is selected.
 This option creates a new refresh plan, which is copied from the original plan.
 The cache refresh plan page opens pre-populated with details from the plan that was selected.
 You can then modify the refresh plan options and save the plan with a new description.